nicky-yim/Tip-Calculator/README.md

 # Features
 What do you expect?
-* Calculate tip -- duh.
+* Tip calculation -- duh.
 * Able to select tip percentage
 * Split bill
 * Immediate calculation -- no need to press the ugly "Calculate" button